 Dermal fillers are used to ‘plump out’ lines, folds, and wrinkles of the face.
 They are most effective for static lines – that is ones that are apparent when the face is at rest.
 Most commonly, they are used for lines in the lower half of the face, with botulinum toxin injections being the first choice for lines in the upper face.
 Having said that, these two treatments can offer excellent results in both the upper and lower face, used either individually, or in carefully-tailored combinations.
 Fillers may also be used to enhance the lips, and to improve skin texture and quality.

 Many people shy away from the idea of fillers.
 They have seen examples of “trout pouts”, “pillow cheeks”, or other unnatural results.
 These results may occur as a result of using too much filler, or putting it in the wrong place.
 Other adverse results are associated with the use of old-fashioned collagen injections (which had a relatively high rate of allergic reactions), or the use of permanent fillers.
 I do not use such products.
 All the fillers I use are hyaluronic acid (HA) based.
 HA is a naturally-occuring substance in our bodies, and a synthetically-manufactured version is used in dermal fillers.
 The products I use are FDA-approved, with an excellent safety profile.
 The effects can be expected to last between six months (in more dynamic areas such as around the mouth), to a year and sometimes longer.
-Should a patient wish to get rid of the filler before then, it can be dissolved away with a relatively straightforward injection.
+Should a patient wish to get rid of the filler before then, it can usually be dissolved away with a relatively straightforward injection.
 You can read more about removal of fillers here: http://www.fitzgeraldplasticsurgery.ie/facial-plastic-surgery/fillers/

 Type of anaesthetic